 10. Provide sustained time.

 Time is our biggest roadblock to writing.
 None of the ideas discussed will matter much if we don’t make writing high priority and schedule it daily, preferably at the same time.
 Then ensure that most of that time is given over to students to write uninterrupted, in a peaceful and organized space.

 Limit the length of demonstrations and mini-lessons; the main event is students engaged in writing.
 Use that time to confer with students, either quick 1-3 minute roving conferences and/or a few in depth one-on-one conferences.

 Finally, the only way to fit writing in each day is to integrate writing, with reading, into the content areas.
 Once your students routinely write to think, problem solve, create and explore, writing becomes many students’ favorite subject, and you have a more joyful classroom.

 Regie Routman (@regieroutman) is a longtime teacher, author, and speaker who is committed to improving the literacy and learning lives of children, especially those in high-challenge schools.
 Her professional development series from Heinemann, Regie Routman in Residence, captures the essence of this experience.
 For further ideas and lessons on writing well, or to contact Regie, visit her website.

-Her latest book, Read, Write, Lead: Breakthrough Strategies for Schoolwide Literacy Success (ASCD, 2015) focuses on the critical role of instructional leadership in creating strong literacy programs.
-Her next book, Literacy Essentials: Engagement, Excellence, and Equity for ALL Students, will be published by Stenhouse in the fall of 2016.
+Her latest book, Read, Write, Lead: Breakthrough Strategies for Schoolwide Literacy Success (ASCD, 2014) focuses on the critical role of instructional leadership in creating strong literacy programs.
+Her next book, Literacy Essentials: Engagement, Excellence, and Equity for ALL Students, will be published by Stenhouse in the spring of 2017.